strellic/Hackbox/README.md

 From there, follow the setup instructions in each of the folders.

+## GOTTY Support
+[GOTTY](https://github.com/yudai/gotty) can allow CLI applications to be accessible over the web.
+If `GOTTY_ENABLED` is set to true in `hackbox_server`, people will be able to access the example Kali room over a webshell.
+See GOTTY's LICENSE (MIT) [here](https://github.com/yudai/gotty/blob/master/LICENSE).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.